 In this paper, we have surveyed many of the most recent SQP algorithms for nonlinear programming.
-The majority of them are well-suited to large-scale problems, and recent numerical results (see, for example, [30, 71]) indicate that such methods are often considerably better than state-of-the-art implementations of other nonlinear programming algorithms (such as MINOS and, it hurts us to say, LANCELOT).
-We should add that the tests performed are all on medium-sized problems (say $n \sim 10^3$ - 10^4), but we expect this trend to continue for large ones (say $n \sim 10^5$ - 10^6) in the near future, provided that options for solving core linear systems by iterative (say, preconditioned conjugate-gradient) methods are incorporated.
-It still remains to be seen if the major way in which modern SQP algorithms will benefit from interior-point technology is in the improvements these give to quadratic programming algorithms, or in the ways these suggest for handling inequality constraints.
+The majority of these are well-suited to large-scale problems, and recent numerical results (see, for example, Fletcher and Leyffer, 1997, and Yamashita et al., 1997) indicate that such methods are often considerably better than the state-of-the-art for other nonlinear programming algorithms (such as MINOS and, it hurts us to say, LANCELOT).
+We should add that the tests performed are all on what might now be considered to be medium-sized problems (say $n = O(10^3)-O(10^4)$), but we see no reason that this trend will not continue for large ones (say $n = O(10^5)-O(10^6)$) in the near future, provided that options for solving core linear systems by iterative (say, preconditioned conjugate-gradient) methods are incorporated.
+It still remains to be seen if the major way in which modern SQP algorithms will benefit from interior-point technology is in the improvements these give to quadratic programming algorithms, or in the ways these suggest we should handle inequality constraints.
 It also remains to be seen if new ideas, such as the SQP-filter method described in Section 3.6, fulfil their early promise.